 - Nearby hotels: I recommend staying in Richmond or Williamsburg, both of which have many family-friendly hotel options.
 If you want to stay in a local bed and breakfast, North Bend Plantation, is a nearby option.

-- Nearby attractions include: Berkeley Plantation, Westover Plantation, Shirley Plantation, Virginia Capital Trail, and Fort Pocahontas
+- Nearby attractions include: Berkeley Plantation, Historic Westover, Shirley Plantation, Virginia Capital Trail, and Fort Pocahontas

 - Other Tyler sites: Hollywood Cemetery

 See my Presidential book list at Bookshop.org, an Amazon alternative that supports independent bookstores.
 This link is an affiliate link where I receive a small commission at no extra cost to you.